 - 5.1 The Ground All reference to "the ground" in the following position rules are to be considered as the surface of the firing point, floor, or shooting mats or platforms as are customarily used on shooting ranges.
-No portion of the shooter's body may contact the ground forward of the firing line (Rule 6.1), although those portions of the shooter's body or rifle which do not contact the ground may extend forward of the firing line. - not specifically authorized or use in the Rules of the position prescribed.
-Digging or use of elbow heel holes at the firing points or the use of depressions which form artificial support for the elbows, arms or legs is prohibited except as individually authorized for a physically handicapped shooter. - 5.3 Position of Rifle Butt In all positions, the butt of the rifle must be held against the front of the shoulder on the outside of the - with the head toward the target.
+No portion of the shooter's body may contact the ground forward of the firing line (Rule 6.1), although those portions of the shooter's body or rifle which do not contact the ground may extend forward of the firing line. - 5.2 Artificial Support Any supporting surface except the ground not specifically authorized or use in the Rules of the position prescribed.
+Digging or use of elbow heel holes at the firing points or the use of depressions which form artificial support for the elbows, arms or legs is prohibited except as individually authorized for a physically handicapped shooter. - 5.3 Position of Rifle Butt In all positions, the butt of the rifle must be held against the front of the shoulder on the outside of the shirt or shooting coat and must not touch the ground. - 5.6 Prone The shooter may lie on the bare surface of the firing point or he may use a mat.
+The body is extended on the firing point with the head toward the target.
 The rifle will be supported by both hands and one shoulder only.
 The cheek may be placed against the rifle stock while aiming.
 The rifle may be supported by means of a sling.
 The fore-end behind the left hand or any part of the rifle must not rest on the sling or its attachments.
-The rifle may not touch or sleeves of the shooter's jacket, must be clearly and visibly raised from the surface of the firing point.
+The rifle may not touch or rest against any other point or object.
+Both forearms, as well as the sleeves of the shooter's jacket, must be clearly and visibly raised from the surface of the firing point.
 The shooter's forward forearm may not form an angle less than 30 degrees from the horizontal (floor or mat), on which the elbow rest (measured through the axis of the forearm).
 (Left-handed shooters reverse these descriptions.)